Westland Breach Of Fiduciary Duty Lawyers

 Executors, administrators and personal representatives of estates are expected to take all action necessary to maximize the estate.
 Executor duties include investing estate funds and keeping meticulous records of all accounting in regard to property and other assets for heirs and for the court.
 Personal funds may not be commingled with estate funds.
 The fiduciary must abide by the terms of a Will, or if there is no Will, they are bound by the laws regarding estate administration and intestate succession.

 Attorneys in fact (those assigned power of attorney) are responsible for taking actions appropriate to the wishes of the principal in medical, financial or end-of-life matters.

 Trustees manage and invest trust assets and make distributions in accordance with the terms of a trust.
 Trustees must also keep meticulous accounting records.

 Guardians and conservators are given legal, medical and financial duties to act in the best interests of wards who are unable to make their own decisions or manage their own financial affairs because they are minors, mentally ill, disabled or incapacitated.
 Guardians and conservators are granted power and authority by the Probate Court and are required to report to the court on an annual basis.

 If you are a fiduciary facing a breach of duty claim or anyone who is concerned about the integrity or honesty of a fiduciary, consultation with an experienced lawyer can help you understand your rights, legal protections and options.

 Contact Our Westland And Livonia Estate Administration Attorneys

 Put knowledgeable legal counsel on your side.
 Contact the Westland office of Clos, Russell & Wirth, P.C., to schedule a free initial consultation.
-We offer evening and weekend appointments based on the needs of our clients.
 We accept all major credit cards as payment for services.